The student may appeal the outcome of the hearing by submitting a notice of appeal.

 Only the student may submit an appeal on their behalf.
 Appeals submitted by any other

 party will not be considered.
 Appeals for outcomes of less than suspension are reviewed by the Dean of Student

 Life.
-Appeals for outcomes of suspension or dismissal are reviewed by Associate Vice
+Appeals for outcomes of suspension or dismissal are reviewed by Vice President

-President for Student Affairs.
-All appeals should be directed to the Office of Student
+for Student Affairs or his/her designee.
+All appeals should be directed to the Office

 - The appeal must be filed in writing by the appeal deadline date stated in the written